Five Children and It: The Psammead

-The character was notably played in three BBC Television serials of the 1990s by the puppeteer Francis Wright.

 Sequels

+By Nesbit

 The book's ending was clearly intended to leave readers in suspense:

 "They did see it [the Psammead] again, of course, but not in this story.
 And it was not in a sand-pit either, but in a very, very, very different place.
 It was in a – But I must say no more."

-The children reappear in The Phoenix and the Carpet (1904) and then in The Story of the Amulet (1906).
+The children reappear in The Phoenix and the Carpet (1904) and The Story of the Amulet (1906).
 The Psammead is offstage in the first of these sequels (it is simply mentioned by the Phoenix, who visits it three times to ask for a helpful wish when the situation becomes difficult), but it plays a significant role in the second sequel after the children rescue it from a pet shop.

 An omnibus edition of the three books titled Five Children was published in 1930.
 The trilogy is also known as the Psammead series.

-Some fifty years later the premise of Five Children and It inspired the plot of Half Magic (1954) by Edward Eager, an American author of children's books.
+By other authors

-The Return of the Psammead (1992) by Helen Cresswell concerns another family of Edwardian children who discover the Psammead.
+The Return of the Psammead (1992) by Helen Cresswell concerns another family of Edwardian children who encounter the Psammead.

-Four Children and It (2012) by Jacqueline Wilson is a contemporary version of the story in which four children from a modern stepfamily encounter the Psammead.
+Four Children and It (2012) by Jacqueline Wilson is a contemporary retelling of the story in which four children from a modern stepfamily encounter the Psammead.
 One of the children has read the original book and wishes to meet Cyril, Anthea, Jane and Robert.

-In Five Children on the Western Front (2014) by Kate Saunders, set nine years after the original story, the five children encounter the horrors of the First World War.
+In Five Children on the Western Front (2014) by Kate Saunders, set nine years after the original story, the children encounter the horrors of the First World War.